CMUA-04-633/lab-3-embedded_sys_jniringi_dieudoni/README.md

 Challenges:

-- debugging is a quite tough as there are no enough guidance in case of errors.
+- Debugging is quite tough as there are no enough guidance in case of errors.
 - Integrating various peripherals like ADCs, UART, and LCDs needs careful consideration of data formats, communication protocols etc.
 - Ensuring accurate readings from sensors may require calibration or different type of sensors to account for variations and environmental factors.